Skip to content

 A retention period is the required amount of time you should keep your document before securely disposing of it.
 The minimum retention period depends on the type of document and what the document contains.

-What are the benefits of a document retention policy?
+The importance and benefits of a document retention policy

-More generally, a document retention policy helps a business to be compliant with data security regulations, at both an industry and national level.
-With GDPR imminent, compliance is more important than ever.
-Even if you already do things by the book, implementing a concrete policy helps to preserve compliance for the future and can help build trust with prospective clients or future customers.
+More generally, a document retention policy helps a business to be compliant with data security regulations at both an industry and national level.
+Whilst GDPR has been in effect for a while now, maintaining ongoing compliance remains paramount.
+Even if you already do things by the book, implementing a concrete policy helps to preserve compliance for the future, and can help build trust with prospective clients or future customers.

 Finally, there is also a notable business benefit to a DRP.
-A detailed storage system and destruction schedule removes a lot of ambiguity around what to do with documents, cutting the time it takes to locate them and allowing you to plan for destruction dates.
+A detailed records and storage management system and destruction schedule removes ambiguity around what to do with documents, cutting the time it takes to locate them, and allowing you to plan for destruction dates.
 The clearer your business’s processes are, the easier it is for employees to work efficiently.
 A document retention policy is an important piece of that puzzle.

 Below are some common document types retention periods explained in detail.